jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 No need to read a book to learn Haskell!
 This guide will get you going with a serious web application while sticking to only the concepts that are encountered.
+This is a Haskell safari with as end goal a working webapp.

 1. [Pragmatic Haskell: Simple servant web server]({filename}/pragmatic-haskell-simple-servant.md)
 1. [Pragmatic Haskell II: IO Webservant]({filename}/pragmatic-haskell-message-servant.md)